Soton student died after consuming 100 times the safe dose of a drug

 The 21-year-old was pronounced dead at the scene by emergency services, who were called to his home on Honeysuckle Road.

-At Winchester Coroner's Court on Monday this week, an inquest into his death heard how a toxicologist found the level of nitrite in the student’s body was over 100 times the expected concentration.
+At Winchester Coroner’s Court on Monday this week, an inquest into his death heard how a toxicologist found the level of the drug in the student’s body was over 100 times the safe concentration.

-PC James Morgan attended Mr Sinuraya's home that day and found two 250g bags labelled sodium nitrate.
+PC James Morgan attended Mr Sinuraya’s home that day and found two bags labelled with the drug.
 It was clear some of the contents had been taken from one of them, PC Morgan told the hearing.